 Liz ScarfeOUR PEOPLE

 Liz joined the ANZPOP faculty in 2017 and is the current Executive Director.
-She works as a psychotherapist in private practice, specialising in working with people with complex trauma, from a post-traumatic growth perspective.
+She works as a psychotherapist in private practice and after nine years specialising in working with people with complex trauma, Liz’s therapeutic work is now more focussed on processes of place, belonging, cultural identity, and meaning.
 Liz is a white settler of English descent, living on unceded Wurundjeri land in Naarm/Melbourne.

 Liz began her journey as an educator in the forest campaigns of southwest Western Australia, learning and teaching about nonviolent direct action, conflict transformation, deep ecology, and collaboration.